-- $\checkmark$ Wide margins with 1-inch top, bottom, left, and right margins and $\frac{1}{2}$ inch separating the header and footer from the top and bottom margin, respectively. - ✓ Narrow margins with a top and bottom margin of 3⁄4 inch and a left and right margin of 1⁄4 inch, and 1⁄2 inch separating the header and footer from the top and bottom margin, respectively.
+✓ Wide margins with 1-inch top, bottom, left, and right margins and 1⁄2 inch separating the header and footer from the top and bottom margin, respectively.

-Frequently, you find yourself with a report that takes up a full printed page and then just enough also to spill over onto a second, mostly empty, page.
+✓ Narrow margins with a top and bottom margin of 3⁄4 inch and a left and right margin of 1⁄4 inch with 0.3 inch separating the header and footer from the top and bottom margin, respectively.

-To squeeze the last column or the last few rows of the worksheet data onto page 1, try selecting Narrow on the Margins button's drop-down menu.
+Frequently, you find yourself with a report that takes up a full printed page and then just enough to spill over onto a second, mostly empty, page.
+To squeeze the last column or the last few rows of the worksheet data onto Page 1, try selecting Narrow on the Margins button's drop-down menu.

-If that doesn't do it, you can try manually adjusting the margins for the report either from the Margins tab of the Page Setup dialog box or by dragging the margin markers in the Print Preview window.
+If that doesn't do it, you can try manually adjusting the margins for the report from the Margins tab of the Page Setup dialog box or by dragging the margin markers in the preview area of the Print panel in the Backstage View (Press Ctrl+P and click the Show Margins button).
 To get more columns on a page, try reducing the left and right margins.
 To get more rows on a page, try reducing the top and bottom margins.

-To open the Margins tab of the Page Setup dialog box (shown in Figure 5-5), click Custom Margins on the Margins button's drop-down menu.
+To open the Margins tab of the Page Setup dialog box (shown in Figure 5-4), click Custom Margins on the Margins button's drop-down menu.
 There, enter the new settings in the Top, Bottom, Left, and Right text boxes - or select the new margin settings with their respective spinner buttons.